 Ernestine’s acknowledges that violence can be, physical, emotional, psychological, and sexual.

 Ernestine’s is managed by an Executive Director and is a participatory organization accountable to our Board of Directors and Stakeholders.

 An Anti-Racism and Anti-Oppression Framework is:

 A perspective that confronts all aspects of injustice and inequality within society’s institutions, structures, systems and practices, and is intended to understand and eradicate racism and oppression in all of its forms.

-Ernestine’s strives to provide accessible, appropriate, and relevant services to children, youth and women within an anti-racism anti-oppression framework.
-We value the identity of each individual who has experienced and/or witnessed violence.
+At Ernestine’s, we strive to provide accessible, appropriate, and relevant services to children, youth, and women within an anti-racism anti-oppression framework.